-Between the sowing season in early spring and the beginnings of the harvest weeks later, a nonchalant weeding plan doesn’t give you much of an excuse to be in the garden.
-This is a critical time that you could be missing out on cues of problems with your plants.
-When you pull weeds it gives you a chance to study and make mental notes of what is going on with the life in your garden.
+Between the sowing season in early spring and the beginning of the harvest weeks later, a nonchalant weeding plan doesn’t give you much of an excuse to be in the garden.
+This is a critical time that you could miss out on cues of problems with your plants.
+When you pull weeds it gives you a chance to study and make mental notes of what is going on with life in your garden.
 You can observe successes, catch potential failures, learn to identify pests or beneficial insects, and cultivate your best garden.

 If weeds are left to overwinter in the garden, many pests will make that habitat their home during the cold winter months.
 That shelter is great news for them.
 They won’t have to look far when searching for their favorite host plants in the spring.
 But it’s bad news for you because such a pest-friendly environment spells disaster for your next year’s garden.
 Nothing like setting yourself up for failure.

-Weeds can carry diseases that can be passed from the weed to your crops by insects feeding first on the weeds, particularly by insects that feed by sucking plant juices such as aphids. ¹
+Weeds can carry diseases that can be passed from the weed to your crops by insects feeding first on the weeds, particularly insects that feed by sucking plant juices such as aphids.

 Several successions of weeds can grow to maturity and go to seed before your garden is through producing in the fall.
 One plant of lambs quarter can have over 75,000 seeds!
 Chickweed averages 25,000 seeds per plant which makes thistle seem like no problem at all with “only” 2,000 seeds.
 (The thought of 2,000 more thistles in the garden makes me want to cry.)
 Each dandelion flower is capable of producing 150-200 more dandelion plants.
 How many seeds did you drop from the packet into the soil this year?
 You do the math.
 Let your weeds go and you don’t stand a chance.